 Gibson + Luce will actually be celebrating with a holiday party from 7pm to 2am, where each guest will get free mini bottles of Kerrygold Irish Cream Liqueur, candy and can order seasonal cocktails like a negroni with pine (I Sleigh) and a mulled wine milk punch (Claus and Effect).
 Holiday attire is encouraged.

-Venue says A cozy speakeasy located below Henry at Life Hotel, New York City
+Venue says Event space for cocktail receptions or intimate dinners, located below Henry at Life Hotel, Midtown NYC

 This isn’t your average hotel lobby bar.
 With soaring ceilings, laid-back vibes and floor-to-ceiling windows overlooking Madison Square Park, the EDITION Lobby Bar is the ultimate Christmas Day hideaway for guests and locals alike.
 Sit at the bar’s open fireplace as you sip on a choice quaff from the winter cocktail menu.